jnozzi/cocoadev.com/markdown/HowToUsePointers.md

 In declaration code like this:

-General/NSColor *color;
+NSColor *color;

-the * operator is indicates that the variable "color" is a pointer to an General/NSColor object.
-See also General/HowToDeclareAVariable
+the * operator is indicates that the variable "color" is a pointer to an NSColor object.
+See also HowToDeclareAVariable

 The pointer operator is also used to specify arguments that are pointers, e.g., in code like this:

--(void) mouseUP:(General/NSEvent *)event;
+-(void) mouseUP:(NSEvent *)event;

 ----